- Gain expertise in novel methods of processing minerals in high ionic strength media.

 - Prof Gawen Jenkin

-You will characterise the structure and chemistry of sulphosalt samples, assessing their reactivity in deep eutectic solvents and their reaction products using optical profiling, cyclic voltammetry, UV-vis spectroscopy and electrochemical quartz crystal microbalance.
+You will characterise the structure and chemistry of sulphosalt samples, assessing their reactivity in deep eutectic solvents and their reaction products using optical profiling, cyclic voltammetry, UV-vis spectroscopy, fast frame video and electrochemical quartz crystal microbalance.
 These data will be correlated with the mineralogical information to derive general rules about the behaviour of these minerals.
-These will then be used to design bulk tests on concentrate samples to assess the efficacy of dissolution and methods of recovery of the components from solution.
+These results will be used to design bulk tests on concentrated samples to assess the efficacy of dissolution and methods of recovery of the components from solution.
 There will be the opportunity to investigate routes to produce end-products as well as means of safe disposal of waste products (such as converting arsenic to scorodite).
 Based on results, a pilot scale test will be carried out to demonstrate the possible industrial application of your work.
-One aim will be to focus on a non-cyanide based method for extracting gold from ores which is an important issue in artisanal mining.
+The ‘Green’ metrics of the process will be calculated to support the objectives of improving sustainability and decreasing environmental impact.

 Training and skills